 Many leaders lack the ability to truly delegate effectively.
 This creates a culture of micromanagement that stifles independent thinking, crushes creativity, and leaves leaders too focused on the short-term.
 They may practice small-picture thinking when, as their organization’s thought leaders, they should be going big.

-The Leadership Elevation Framework teaches leaders to relate active learning to the bigger picture, and empower their people to learn, think, and act for themselves.
+The Leadership Elevation Framework teaches leaders to relate active learning to the bigger picture, stay focused, and empower their people to learn, think, and act for themselves.
 All of which naturally benefits the organization!

 Lack of Problem-Solving and Negotiation Skills